hwschuur/hwschuur.github.io/_posts/2023-02-14-productthinking.md

 talklink: https://youtu.be/Jsz1dOJFWpo?t=11061
 ---

-Finally took the time to write a piece based on my talk at Tweakers and [talklink](DevOpsDays Amsterdam) last year.
+Finally took the time to write a piece based on my talk at Tweakers and [DevOpsDays Amsterdam](talklink) last year.

-You can read it [storylink](here).
+You can read it [here](storylink).